Scrimas/TabEngine/README.md

 ## Installation notes

-Prebuilt binaries (Windows, macOS, Linux) are attached to each [release](../../releases) — working as of **v0.1.7**.
+Prebuilt binaries (Windows, macOS, Linux) are attached to each [release](https://github.com/Scrimas/TabEngine/releases/latest/).
+Working as of **v0.1.7**.
 Heads up: they're **unsigned** — I don't pay for a Windows code-signing certificate or an Apple developer account ($99/year), so your OS will flag the app as coming from an unverified developer.
 Don't worry, that's expected, not a red flag.
 Here's how to get past it:

 - **Windows (`.exe`)** — SmartScreen will show "Windows protected your PC."
 Click **More info** → **Run anyway**.
 - **macOS (`.dmg`)** — Gatekeeper will block the app as from an unidentified developer.
 Right-click the app in Applications and choose **Open**, or clear the quarantine flag manually: